MAFA: Managing False Negatives for Vision-Language Pre-training: Main Method: MAFA

-In ITC, to measure the similarity between images and texts, the [CLS] tokens from the uni-modal encoders are utilized, as illustrated in Figure \ref{fig:overall_cosmo}.
+\textbf{[ITC with ECM] } In ITC, to measure the similarity between images and texts, the [CLS] tokens from the uni-modal encoders are utilized, as illustrated in Figure \ref{fig:overall_MAFA}.
 We denote the cosine similarity between image $i$ and text $t$ as $s(i,t)=g_\text{I}(i^{cls})^Tg_\text{T}(t^{cls})$, where $g_\text{I}(\cdot)$ and $g_\text{T}(\cdot)$ are linear projections for [CLS] tokens of image and text embeddings, respectively.
-The objective of ITC is to maximize the similarity of positive pairs while minimizing that of negative pairs.
-The loss can be formulated as follows:
+The objective of ITC is to maximize the similarity of positive pairs while minimizing that of negative pairs; hence, the loss becomes in which $\bm y^{\text{I2T}}(i)$ and $\bm y^{\text{T2I}}(t)$ stand for the one-hot vectors for the correct sample pairs for image $i$ and text $t$, respectively. \texttt{CE}$(\cdot)$ denotes the cross-entropy loss.
+The softmax-normalized image-to-text and text-to-image similarities between image $i$ and text $t$, $\bm p_t^{\text{I2T}}(i)$ and $\bm p_i^{\text{T2I}}(t)$, are defined as